Markets & Economy

 Lind expects GDP growth in the eurozone to come in around 2.5% to 3.0% this year.
 That would represent a strong expansion relative to the eurozone’s average GDP growth rate of roughly 1.0% over the past decade.

 Solid economic growth coupled with high inflation means the European Central Bank is likely to begin raising interest rates in July, Lind says.
 That should provide some relief to the European banking sector, which has suffered under negative rates since 2014.
 The ECB’s key policy rate now stands at –0.50%.
 Just two hikes of 25 basis points would effectively end the era of negative policy rates in Europe — a major milestone.

-A sustained shift toward value-oriented stocks could provide a boost to European markets, given the greater representation of such stocks in the major European indices.
+A sustained shift toward value-oriented stocks could provide a boost to European markets, given the greater representation of such stocks in the major European indexes.
 Europe, and emerging markets for that matter, also have a much greater number of dividend-paying stocks compared to the U.S., as well as higher average dividend yields.

 It’s too early to tell if value stocks will continue to outpace growth stocks for the full year.
 Although both categories are in negative territory, on a relative basis, value is the undisputed winner so far.

 Value stocks are running well ahead of growth stocks this year

 “After many years of subpar results, we are starting to see a better showing from more value-driven investments,” says Steve Watson, a portfolio manager for International Growth and Income FundSM.

 "In my view we are heading into an equity market that will be less obsessed with growth and more cognizant of value.
 Despite the challenges facing Europe, I believe there is real value appearing in European shares.
 As a contrarian, value-oriented investor, I like to think that will continue."